BadPixxel/Php-Sdk/README.md

 # Php-Sdk

-Development Kit for Php Packages
+My Development Kit for Php Packages

+## Documentation

+For the configuration guide and reference, see: [Php Sdk Doc](https://badpixxel-projects.gitlab.io/Php-Sdk)

+## Contributing

+Any Pull requests are welcome!